siddharthreddyarutla/Demonstration-of-Association-rule/README.md

 # Demonstration-of-Association-rule
 This experiment illustrates some of the basic elements of asscociation rule mining using WEKA.
 The sample dataset used for this example is test.arff

+<H1>Aim: </H1>
-Aim: This experiment illustrates some of the basic elements of asscociation rule mining using WEKA.
+This experiment illustrates some of the basic elements of asscociation rule mining using WEKA.
 The sample dataset used for this example is test.arff

 Step1: Open the data file in Weka Explorer.
 It is presumed that the required data fields have